 Next, we have three gorgeous islands.
 They are Sipadan Island, Kapalai Island plus Mabul Island.
 In all probability, they top our list for diving sites around Malaysia.

 Sipadan is our main recommendation to do scuba diving.
-Talking about Mabul, it is famous for the amazing diving.
+Talking about Mabul, it is famous for its amazing diving.
 The next island, Kapalai, is more of a sand area so it’s not a decent option for diving.

 Frankly speaking, the spotlight goes to Sipadan and Mabul.
 Nevertheless, you can visit all of them in one package.
 It is not allowed to leave one of them.